First language

-A first language (L1), native language, native tongue, or mother tongue is the first language or dialect that a person has been exposed to from birth or within the critical period.
-In some countries, the term native language or mother tongue refers to the language or dialect of one's ethnic group rather than one's first language.
+A first language (L1), native language, native tongue, or mother tongue is the first language a person has been exposed to from birth or within the critical period.
+In some countries, the term native language or mother tongue refers to the language of one's ethnic group rather than the individual's actual first language.
+Generally, to state a language as a mother tongue, one must have full native fluency in that language.

 The first language of a child is part of that child's personal, social and cultural identity.
 Another impact of the first language is that it brings about the reflection and learning of successful social patterns of acting and speaking.
 Research suggests that while a non-native speaker may develop fluency in a targeted language after about two years of immersion, it can take between five and seven years for that child to be on the same working level as their native speaking counterparts.

+With respect to nationhood, the first language is defined by the language used by the "vast majority of the inhabitants" and is the dominant language spoken by the population in a particular region; though this may not be the official language.

 On 17 November 1999, UNESCO designated 21 February as International Mother Language Day.

 Definitions

-The person qualifies as a "native speaker" of a language by being born and immersed in the language during youth, in a family in which the adults shared a similar language experience to the child.
+A person qualifies as a "native speaker" of a language by being born and immersed in the language during youth, in a family in which the adults shared a similar language experience to the child.
 Native speakers are considered to be an authority on their given language because of their natural acquisition process regarding the language, as opposed to having learned the language later in life.
 That is achieved by personal interaction with the language and speakers of the language.
 Native speakers will not necessarily be knowledgeable about every grammatical rule of the language, but they will have good "intuition" of the rules through their experience with the language.

 The designation "native language", in its general usage, is thought to be imprecise and subject to various interpretations that are biased linguistically, especially with respect to bilingual children from ethnic minority groups.
 Many scholars have given definitions of "native language" based on common usage, the emotional relation of the speaker towards the language, and even its dominance in relation to the environment.
 However, all three criteria lack precision.
 For many children whose home language differs from the language of the environment (the "official" language), it is debatable which language is their "native language".